Danish England

 harefoot02

-The, clearly acrimonious, negotiations at Oxford, between Harold’s party north of the Thames, and Harthacnut’s to the south (i.e. Wessex), are not mentioned in Manuscripts C and D of the Chronicle.
-Instead they report that, following Cnut’s death, Harold sent men to Emma’s residence in Winchester:
+The, clearly acrimonious, negotiations at Oxford, between Harold’s party north of the Thames, and Harthacnut’s to the south (i.e. Wessex), are not mentioned in Chronicle Manuscripts C and D. Instead they report that, following Cnut’s death, Harold sent men to Emma’s residence in Winchester:

-… and caused to be taken from her all the best treasures, which she could not withhold, that King Cnut had possessed; and yet she sat there within as long as she might.[*]
+… and caused to be taken from her all the best treasures, which she could not withhold, that King Cnut had possessed; and yet she sat there within as long as she was allowed.[*]

 In Manuscript D Harold is said to have “succeeded to the kingdom”, whereas there was, in fact, no king of England – though Harold would rule overall as regent, Wessex would be held, by Emma and Godwine, on behalf of the absent Harthacnut.
 Apparently, Cnut’s successor in England would be decided only when Harthacnut arrived.